School holidays are here or fast approaching. Although children are delighted, parents of children with special needs know it is a challenging time.

 The end of school means the end of children’s daily routines.
 Structure and routine are important for children with special needs.
 Established routines lessen children’s anxieties and help them manage their daily activities.

+Take some time to plan your child’s summer break and develop a daily routine for her.
+Include your child in the planning as much as possible.
 Use the questions below for ideas about what to include in this schedule.

 - What routines will stay the same?
 Bedtime, meal times, etc.

 - What routines will change?
 Dressing, wake up time, etc.